erikkubica/netlime-starter-theme-v2/README.md

 - Widgets are converted to bootstrap panels

 ### Planned
-- Creating a good README.md where everything is explained
+- Creating a good README.md where everything is explained (in progress)
 - Create some tutorials / documentation for usage and extension creation
 - Comment everything + php doc
 - Lot of tests to test extensibility and performance (it´s fast for now)